-10 Incredible Facts About Bamboo
+10 Incredible Facts About The Bamboo Plant & Bamboo Viscose

 Bamboo has been used for building homes and other structures for years.
 But is it really stronger than steel?
 In terms of tensile strength, yes!
 Tensile strength is defined as “the resistance of an object to breaking under tension.”
-Steel measures out at 23,000 lbs per square inch.
-Bamboo, on the other hand, has a 28,000 tensile strength.
-How can bamboo be so strong?
+Steel measures out at 23,000 lbs. per square inch.
+Bamboo, on the other hand, has a 28,000 tensile strength.* How can bamboo be so strong?
 Well, it has a tighter packed molecule structure making it harder to split under tension.

-Bamboo is a renewable resource
+The Bamboo Plant is a Renewable Resource

 We’re sure you’ve heard at some point or another that trees produce oxygen.
 Well, this occurs because they draw in carbon dioxide and convert it into oxygen through photosynthesis.
 This process helps trees grow taller and stronger.
 Since bamboo grows so quickly, it draws in more carbon dioxide and puts out more oxygen than the average plant.
 This is why bamboo forests have been recommended as a solution to climate change.